talynone/SpaghettiKart/docs/basics/controlflow.md

 [TOC]

 # Paradigm
 The developers wrote mk64 using a state-driven paradigm.
-Gamestate, gamemode, course, actors, structs, and more decide which branches code should follow.
-As an example, a condition can check the current course to load that courses resources or run logic based on that.
+Gamestate, gamemode, track, actors, structs, and more decide which branches code should follow.
+As an example, a condition can check the current track to load and then load that tracks resources or run logic based on that.

 # Threading
 After boot, the game begins by setting up its four threads; [idle](@ref thread1_idle), [video](@ref thread3_video), [audio](@ref thread4_audio), and the [game loop](@ref thread5_game_loop).